Nepotism: Politics

-President John Adams appointed his son John Quincy Adams as the first United States Minister to Prussia.
+President John Adams appointed his son, John Quincy Adams, as the first United States Minister to Prussia.

 Around 30 family members or relatives of President Ulysses S. Grant prospered financially in some way from either government appointments or employment.

-Franklin Roosevelt submitted the name of his son Elliott Roosevelt to the Senate for promotion to brigadier general.
+President Franklin Roosevelt submitted the name of his son Elliott Roosevelt to the Senate for promotion to brigadier general.
 Following threats of resignation and pressure, Elliott Roosevelt was made a rated pilot during World War II.
 A suitable vacancy could not be found for him after his father's death, and his last day of service was VJ-Day.
-Franklin Roosevelt also appointed his son James Roosevelt as administrative assistant to the president and secretary to the president.
+Franklin Roosevelt also appointed his son, James Roosevelt, as an administrative assistant to the president and a secretary to the president.
 James Roosevelt was the White House coordinator for 18 federal agencies.
-Time magazine suggested that James Roosevelt might be considered "Assistant President of the United States".
+Time magazine suggested that he might be considered "Assistant President of the United States".

-John F. Kennedy made his brother-in-law, Sargent Shriver, the first director of the Peace Corps and his brother, Robert F. Kennedy, Attorney General.
+President John F. Kennedy made his brother-in-law, Sargent Shriver, the first director of the Peace Corps and his brother, Robert F. Kennedy, Attorney General.

 President Richard Nixon appointed John Eisenhower as United States Ambassador to Belgium.
-Richard Nixon was the father to Eisenhower's daughter-in-law.
+Richard Nixon was the father of Eisenhower's daughter-in-law.

-In 1979, Bill Clinton, within weeks of being newly elected as Governor of Arkansas, appointed his wife Hillary to chair of the Rural Health Advisory Committee.
+In 1979, Bill Clinton, within weeks of being newly elected as Governor of Arkansas, appointed his wife, Hillary, to chair the Rural Health Advisory Committee.
 In 1993, newly elected as President of the United States, he again appointed his wife to chair a Task Force on National Health Care Reform.
-In 2013, Bill appointed his daughter Chelsea a member of the governing board of the Clinton Foundation and Clinton Global Initiative.
+In 2013, Bill appointed his daughter, Chelsea, a member of the governing board of the Clinton Foundation and Clinton Global Initiative.

-In 2017, President Donald Trump was accused of nepotism after appointing both his son-in-law Jared Kushner and his daughter Ivanka (married to Kushner) into advisory roles to the president.
+In 2017, President Donald Trump was accused of nepotism after appointing both his son-in-law, Jared Kushner and his daughter Ivanka (married to Kushner) into advisory roles to the president.
+Neither Jared nor Ivanka had any experience in public service.
 In 2020, President Trump appointed his son Eric Trump's brother-in-law, Kyle Yunaska, to the position of NASA Deputy Chief of Staff.

-Yunaska holds a 2009 MBA and a 2007 Bachelor of Science in Management and Physics, both from East Carolina University.
-Yunaska was a paid government employee.
+In 2024, President Joe Biden was accused of nepotism for pardoning his son Hunter Biden's federal felony gun and tax convictions, as well as any offense against the United States occurring between January 1, 2014 and December 1, 2024.

 Legality

-Current (since 1995) U.S. court rulings have held that the White House itself does not constitute an "agency" for the purposes of adhering to existing anti-nepotism laws on the books.
+Current (since 1995) US court rulings have held that the White House itself does not constitute an "agency" for the purposes of adhering to existing anti-nepotism laws on the books.

 Venezuela

-Nepotism is known to be practiced by President of the Venezuela National Assembly, Cilia Flores.
+Nepotism is known to be practiced by the President of the Venezuelan National Assembly, Cilia Flores.
 Nine positions in the National Assembly were filled by Flores' family members, including a mother-in-law, aunt, three siblings, a cousin and her mother, and two nephews.

 Zimbabwe

-The late Robert Mugabe was reported to be preparing his wife Grace Mugabe to be the next president of Zimbabwe while he was president.
-Vice President Joice Mujuru was previously considered to be the favored successor to Mugabe.
+The late Robert Mugabe was reported to be preparing his wife, Grace Mugabe, to be the next president of Zimbabwe while he was president.